 Friendsheep Wool carries a lot of super cute holiday and Christmas decor that’s made out of—you guessed it—wool!

-These non-toxic Christmas decorations double as air fresheners… Simply add some drops of your favorite essential oils and your ornaments and garland will slowly release a pleasant scent throughout the day.
+These non-toxic Christmas decorations double as air fresheners… Simply add some drops of your favorite essential oils and your ornaments and non-toxic Christmas garland will slowly release a pleasant scent throughout the day.
 Whenever you notice that the scent has faded, you can just add a few more drops.

 This brand was started by Valeria Isaacs, who is a zero waste entrepreneur, disability advocate, mother, wife, nature lover, and former biologist… That’s how you know they’re truly focused on sustainability throughout their supply chain!